oxylabs/google-shopping-scraper/README.md

 The `google` source is designed to retrieve content from various Google Shopping URLs.
 Instead of sending multiple parameters and letting us form and scrape Google Shopping URLs, you can provide us with a URL to the required Google Shopping page.
 We do not strip any parameters or alter your URLs in any other way.

 This data source also supports parsed data (structured data in JSON format), as long as the URL submitted links to a page that we can parse.
+You can also get [multiple result types](https://developers.oxylabs.io/scraping-solutions/web-scraper-api/features/result-processing-and-storage/output-types/multi-format-output) (parsed, Markdown, screenshots, XHR, and raw) simultaneously in a single API response.

 #### Query parameters